Shumkov/dhp/README.md

 You have three ways to set options:
 1. As env variables in your shell.
 Example: `export DHP_EXPORT_ENV="APP_ENV"`
 2. Pass options before command.
 Example: `DHP_EXPORT_ENV="APP_ENV" dhp script.php`
-3. Create `.dhp` file with options in your project root path (recommended)
+3. Create `.env` file with options in your project root path (recommended)

 Author
 ------